 - American Express Gold Rewards: No fee first year, 25,000 ($250) point welcome bonus

-- Scotia Amex Gold: No fee first year, $200 travel credit, until Jan 31, 2017
+- Scotia Amex Gold: No fee first year, 30,000 points worth $300 (until October 31, 2017)

-Get Prepared For Foreign Travel
+Get Prepared for Foreign Travel

 Every time you use your credit card to make a foreign purchase, most issuers charge a foreign transaction fee of 2.5%, on top of the foreign exchange rate.
-Consider using a card that either eliminates the foreign transaction fee altogether, or off-sets it with increased rewards, like the Rogers Platinum MasterCard, which offers 4% cashback on foreign purchases.
+Consider using a card that either eliminates the foreign transaction fee or offsets it with increased rewards, like the Rogers Platinum MasterCard, which offers 4% cashback on foreign purchases.

 Plan B: 0% Interest Rates

-The best balance transfer credit cards will offer 0% for at least 12 months, and a low 1% balance transfer fee.
+The best balance transfer credit cards offer 0% for at least 12 months, and a low 1% balance transfer fee.

-Get Rewarded For Holiday Spending
+Get Rewarded for Holiday Spending

-Second, credit cards offer really powerful and unique protections neither cash nor debit offer.
+Second, credit cards offer really powerful and unique protections neither cash nor debit can.
 For example, many credit cards offer free extended warranty coverage.
-Others offer purchase protection, which protects your purchase from theft or damage for up to 90 days after purchase.
+Others offer purchase protection, which protects your purchases from theft or damage for up to 90 days after purchase.
 Perhaps most unique of all, and most relevant to the holidays, some cards offer price protection – buy something with your card and find the same product at a lower price within 60 days and the difference will be refunded!